 4 Truths to Making Difficult Business Decisions

-Consider a business owner that is approached by their financial expert who tells them that they have to cut half of their workers loose in order to meet expenses.
-This can be an emotional time for the owner, as on one hand, many of the workers are loyal to the company and are very productive, and on the other hand the company needs to be able to run leaner in order to make ends meet.
+Let’s start by playing a situation through.
+Consider a business owner that is approached by their financial expert, letting them know that they have to cut half of their workers loose in order to meet expenses.
+On one hand, the business owner must consider that many of the workers are loyal to the company and are very productive.
+On the other hand, the company needs to be able to run leaner in order to make ends meet.

 A new hire may produce as much or more as an employee with several years of experience.
-Owners should never look at payroll as a deciding factor as getting rid of some of the higher paid, long-term employees is also getting rid of loyalty as well as experience.
+Owners should never look at payroll as a deciding factor; getting rid of some of the higher paid, long-term employees also means getting rid of loyalty as well as experience.

 Keep the following truths in mind when you are forced to make a difficult decision as a business owner:

 In these tough situations, any decision that you make will have its drawbacks.
 You just need to make the best decision for your business based in the information that is available to you.

 Don’t make any big moves until it is absolutely necessary as a solution to your problem may simply appear.
 However, when it is time to make a decision, don’t hesitate to do what needs to be done.